e1z0/mqtt-io/README.md

 Visit the [documentation](https://mqtt-io.app/) for more detailed information.

+## This fork include info about OrangePI Lite integration

+DHT22 sensor and gpio ports.

 ## Supported Hardware

 Hardware support is provided by specific GPIO, Sensor and Stream modules.
 It's easy to add support for new hardware and the list is growing fast.